 - Implementing change is like riding an elephant choose a direction, give your elephant some peanuts and stick to the path.
 The metaphor of the elephant and the rider comes from Jonathan Haidt’s book The Happiness Hypothesis.
 You can read my post about that book here.

 - Find the bright spots, learn from them and spread them around.
 Build on what’s already working to gain momentum.
 Use appreciative inquiry to identify what’s working and why.

 - The rider hates making decisions so clearly script the critical moves needed for the change.
 Avoid analysis paralysis by not having too many options and by creating clear directions to follow.

 - Use a destination postcard that appeals to both the rider and the elephant.
 Paint a compelling picture of the future which appeals both to reason and emotion

 - To get the elephant moving in the right direction, evoke strong emotions.
 The rider will eventually tire and lose control if the elephant is motivated to move in the same direction.
 Logical arguments are no help here so find strong emotional triggers to keep the elephant on course.

-- To get the elephant to climb a mountain, lead it up small hill first.
+- To get the elephant to climb a mountain, lead it up a small hill first.
 Shrink the change so small steps can be accomplished, making it easy to obtain small gains.

-- Grow your people by cultivating a change friendly identity and developing a growth mindset to overcome failure.
+- Grow your people by cultivating a change-friendly identity and developing a growth mindset to overcome failure.
 Accept that failure is inevitable and use this as an opportunity to learn.
 Find a way to establish change as a new form of identity.